asciidoctor/asciidoctor-kroki/README.md

 (the `@` allows the attribute value to be reset in documents)

 By default, Asciidoctor Kroki generates a link, to a Kroki server or a local file.
-To change the default for svg diagrams, set `kroki-default-options` as a external, document header, or document body attribute.
+To change the default for SVG diagrams, set the `kroki-default-options` attribute.

 ```adoc
 :kroki-default-options: inline
 ```

 You can unset this with `:kroki-default-options: none` or `:kroki-default-options!:` or specify `opts=none` in a block or macro.

 ## Using Your Own Kroki